JHay0112/ecad-openems-importer/README.md

 ## Roadmap

+For KiCAD 7/8:

-- [ ] Produce polygons describing continuous copper areas on all layers.
+- [x] Produce polygons describing continuous copper areas on all layers.
       (Ideally single polygon per area.)
-- [ ] Produce vias and plated through holes at prescribed positions that provide electrical connection and air gap in the middle.
+- [x] Produce vias and plated through holes at prescribed positions that provide electrical connection and air gap in the middle.
 - [ ] Improve meshing beyond automatic utility provided by openEMS and guess/check.

+Note: The completed goals have been validated on `examples/kicad7/ti_ant.kicad_pcb` and are only ready as a prototype.